speedment/speedment-doc/pages/speedment_examples.md

 ### One-to-Many relations
 A One-to-Many relationship is defined as a relationship between two tables where a row from a first table can have multiple matching rows in a second table.
 For example, many films can be in the same language.

-In this example we will print out all films and the corresponding language spoken.
-More formally, we create a stream of matching pairs (called Tuple2) of `Language` and `Film` entitites where the language ids are equal:
+The following example will print out all films and the corresponding language spoken.
+More formally, a `Stream` of matching pairs (called Tuple2) is created of `Language` and `Film` entities where the language ids are equal:

 ``` java